perfectgentlemande/go-url-shortener-example/readme.md

 Example of url shortener.

-Based on this: https://github.com/mahadevans87/short-url Rebuilt into my own patterns and coding style for my own education
+Based on this: https://github.com/mahadevans87/short-url Rebuilt into my own patterns and coding style for my own education.
+At the moment does not work, but I'll fix it soon.

 ### Running